-Office: Stilwell Humanities 212 and virtually via Microsoft Teams by appointment
+Office: Stilwell Humanities 212 or virtually (via Microsoft Teams by appointment only)

-Office Telephone: 903-823-3227

-This is a landline phone, and I can't access it if I'm not on campus.
+Office Telephone: 903-823-3227--this is a landline phone, and I can't access it if I'm not on campus.
 If you call and I don't answer, leave a voicemail or send an email.